 MasterCard is a technology company in the global payments industry.
 We operate the world’s fastest payments processing network, connecting consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
 MasterCard products and solutions make everyday commerce activities – such as shopping, travelling, running a business and managing finances – easier, more secure and more efficient for everyone.
 For nearly half a century, MasterCard has been a leader in safety and security.
 As payment methods continue to evolve, MasterCard is committed to advancing digital security, which includes rigorous testing for potential vulnerabilities.
 You can help us make our products and services even safer and earn rewards by reporting potential vulnerabilities.

-PLEASE NOTE: Due to GDPR and legal requirements all testing must be conducted using your @bugcrowdninja.com email ID only.
+- Due to GDPR and legal requirements.
+All testing must be conducted using your @bugcrowdninja.com email ID only.
 If you fail to use your @Bugcrowdninja.com email ID, you run the risk of getting blocked from accessing MasterCard applications.

 Use of automated scanners and tools to find vulnerabilities is strictly not allowed.
 MasterCard requests that testers do not perform automated/scripted testing of web forms, especially "Contact Us" forms that are designed for customers to contact the Support team.